Djibouti Travel Advice

 Time now is Djibouti City:

 A passport valid for six months beyond the date of departure is required by all nationals.
 Most will also have to purchase a visa in advance to travel.
-EU nationals can obtain a 1 month visa upon arrival and these cost around £90.
+EU nationals can obtain a one-month visa upon arrival and these cost around £90.

 It is advised that visitors to Djibouti are up-to-date with primary boosters such as MMR.
 It is recommended for most travellers to also get a Tetanus, Hepatitis A and Typhoid vaccinations.
 You should check with your local health professional prior to travel if you are unsure.